7.8 IR Sensitivity

 7.8.2 Sensitivity

-In contrast to the UVIS detector, staring mode monitoring of HST CALSPEC standards in the IR filters have large systematic uncertainties which limit their 1-sigma photometric repeatability to +/- 1.5% (WFC3 ISR 2019-07).
-Thus, it has not been feasible to derive sensitivity loss rates directly from these data, despite their significant time baseline (~14 years).
-However, these data can be used to test the appropriateness of the calculated sensitivity loss rates, such as those previously listed; this approach is fully explored in the forthcoming ISR (Marinelli et al. 2024, in prep).
+In contrast to the UVIS detector, staring mode monitoring of CALSPEC standards in the IR filters have large systematic uncertainties which limit their 1-sigma photometric repeatability to +/- 1.0% (WFC3 ISR 2024-06), and therefore cannot be used for accurately measuring the sensitivity loss rates, despite their significant time baseline (~14 years).
+However, these data can be (and were) used to test the appropriateness of calculated sensitivity loss rates, such as those previously listed; this approach was leveraged in WFC3 ISR 2024-06 in order to optimize sensitivity loss rates for each WFC3/IR filter.

-Current estimates of the IR photometric uncertainties are ~2% for broad-band filters and 5-10% for narrow-band filters.
-For a more detailed discussion of WFC3/IR photometric calibration and the associated errors, see Section 7.11 and Section 9.1 of the WFC3 Data Handbook.
+For a more detailed discussion of WFC3/IR sources of errors, see Section 7.11 and Section 9.1 of the WFC3 Data Handbook.